Solomon Northup: Restoration of freedom

 Bass wrote several letters to people Northup knew in Saratoga Springs: one went to his former employer Judge James M. Marvin and another reached Cephas Parker and William Perry, storekeepers in Saratoga.
 Parker and Perry forwarded the letter to Northup's wife, Anne, who contacted attorney Henry B. Northup, the son of Solomon's father's former master.
 Henry B. Northup contacted New York Governor Washington Hunt, who took up the case, appointing the attorney general as his legal agent.
-In 1840, the New York State Legislature had passed a law committing the state to help any African-American residents kidnapped into slavery, as well as guaranteeing a jury trial to alleged fugitive slaves.
+In 1840, the New York State Legislature had passed a law committing the state to help any African American residents kidnapped into slavery, as well as guaranteeing a jury trial to alleged fugitive slaves.
 Once Northup's family was notified, his rescuers still had to do detective work to find the enslaved man, as he had partially tried to hide his location for protection in case the letters fell into the wrong hands, and Bass had not used his real name.
 They had to find documentation of his free status as a citizen and New York resident; Henry B. Northup also collected sworn affidavits from people who knew Solomon Northup.
-During this time, Northup did not know if Bass had reached anyone with the letters.
-There was no means of communicating, because of the secrecy they needed to maintain, and the necessity of preventing Northup's owner from knowing their plans.
+Northup did not know if Bass had reached anyone with the letters during this time.
+There was no means of communicating because of the secrecy they needed to maintain and the necessity of preventing Northup's owner from knowing their plans.
 Bass did not reveal his own name in the letter.

 Henry gathered documentation and depositions and stopped off in Washington, D.C. to meet with Pierre Soule, a legislator from Louisiana, and the Secretary of War in preparation for his rescue effort in Louisiana.
-Although he did not have Bass's name, Henry still managed to find him in Marksville (the postmark on the letters), and Bass revealed that Solomon Northup was held by Edwin Epps on his plantation.
-Henry had legal paperwork prepared based upon the documentation that proved that Northup was free.
+Although he did not have Bass's name, Henry still managed to find him in Marksville (the postmark on the letters), and Bass revealed that Edwin Epps held Solomon Northup on his plantation.
+Henry prepared legal paperwork based on the documentation proving Northup was free.
 The sheriff went with Henry to give the news to Epps and take Northup off the farm.

 Northup later wrote, "He [Epps] thought of nothing but his loss, and cursed me for having been born free."
 Attorney Henry B. Northup convinced Epps that it would be futile to contest the free papers in a court of law, so the planter conceded the case.
-He signed papers giving up all claim to Northup.
-Finally on January 4, 1853, four months after meeting Bass, Northup regained his freedom.
+He signed papers giving up all claims to Northup.
+Finally, on January 4, 1853, four months after meeting Bass, Northup regained his freedom.